ZhengmzLab/ScSmOP/README.md

 ```
   $ bash local_install_ScSmOP_dependencies_install_conda_for_you.sh
 ```
-This will automatically install COnda tools, create a Conda environment "ScSmOP" and install all the software required for ScSmOP.
+This will automatically install Conda tools, create a Conda environment "ScSmOP" and install all the software required for ScSmOP.

 ***Warings during installation do not affect ScSmOP usage, ignore them.***